Nuitka/Nuitka/README.rst

 i.e. if you want only a partial copy, remove the files beforehand.

-For package data, there is a better way, using ``--include-package-data`` which detects data files of packages automatically and copies them over.
-It even accepts patterns in shell style.
+For package data, there is a better way, using ``--include-package-data``, which detects data files of packages automatically and copies them over.
+It even accepts patterns in a shell style.
 It spares you the need to find the package directory yourself and should be preferred whenever available.